The Exercise Neuroscientist: NEW RESEARCH, The Shocking Link Between Exercise And Dementia!

 TL;DR

-• Exercise is one of the most powerful tools for maintaining and improving brain health, promoting neurogenesis and protecting against cognitive decline
+• Exercise is one of the most powerful interventions for brain health, capable of growing new brain cells and improving memory and cognitive function

 Key Moments